Forest Management & Planning

 • Community Allocation: A community allocation is a direct award that is granted to a community, in order to provide economic and other benefits to the community, rather than to an individual or an industry.
 Communities interested in this type of TSA submit a plan prior to receiving the TSA, indicating the desired allocation and how that allocation would benefit the community.

 • Special Allocations: This type of TSA is granted under special circumstances to individuals, industry or other groups.
-Interested parties must submit a proposal/business plan to Manitoba Economic Development, Investment, Trade and Natural Resources explaining how the TSA would benefit the province as a whole via creation of employment, benefits to the provincial economy, etc. This proposal requires approval from the Minister of Economic Development, Investment, Trade and Natural Resources.
+Interested parties must submit a proposal/business plan to Manitoba Natural Resources and Indigenous Futures explaining how the TSA would benefit the province as a whole via creation of employment, benefits to the provincial economy, etc. This proposal requires approval from the Minister of Natural Resources and Indigenous Futures.

 • Quotas: Timber producers who operated a sale or permit in the three years previous to June 14, 1965 were granted a annual volume of wood based on their three year's average production.
 This right was called a quota.
 The original quota system ran from 1965 to 1980.
 The new quota system (1980 to present) is essentially an extension of the original quota system with a few modifications.
 The new quota system in Manitoba is governed by the Timber Quota Policy.
 Although each quota holder possesses an annual allocation of wood, either a TSA or a Timber Permit is still required as legal authority to harvest their quota.